Turkey’s Failed Military Coup

 Military coup in Turkey

-• An army group in Turkey declared a coup (an attempt to overthrow the government) and martial law late on Friday (July 15, 2016), saying they had “taken control of the country”.
+• An army group in Turkey Military Coup declared a coup (an attempt to overthrow the government) and martial law late on Friday (July 15, 2016), saying they had “taken control of the country”.
 It aimed at ousting the democratically elected government.

 • The conspirators were mainly from the Air Force, the military police and armored units.